sheldonbrown.com sheldonbrown.net sheldonbrown.org WWW

 Identification

-efore you start to work on an English 3-speed (or a low-end English 10-speed), you should figure out who made it.
-By 1962, Raleigh or its parent company, Tube Investments (TI-bought Raleigh in 1960) had gobbled up most of the smaller English manufacturers.
-In their enormous Nottingham factory, they built bikes under many names.
-The reason it is important to know whether a bike was built by Raleigh or not is that the Raleigh bikes were built to Raleigh dimensions, and other English bikes were built to British Standard dimensions.
+oldeng24efore you start to work on an English 3-speed (or a low-end English 10-speed), you should figure out who made it.
+By 1962, Raleigh or its parent company, Tube Investments (TI bought Raleigh in 1960) had gobbled up most of the smaller English manufacturers.
+In its enormous Nottingham factory, Raleigh built bikes under many names.
+It is important to know whether a bike was built by Raleigh because the Raleigh bikes were built to Raleigh dimensions, and other English bikes were built to British Standard dimensions.

 Humber 1932 BSA , New Hudson, Sunbeam 1957